danielbodnar/awesome-stars/README.md

 ## security

+- [zeek/packages](https://github.com/zeek/packages) - The default package source of the Zeek Package Manager.
+Wrote a package?
+See the README for how to get it included.
 - [jay-johnson/owasp-jenkins](https://github.com/jay-johnson/owasp-jenkins) - Want to test your applications using the latest OWASP security toolchains and the NIST National Vulnerability Database using Jenkins, Ansible and docker? :whale: :shield: :lock:
 - [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos
 - [cossacklabs/themis](https://github.com/cossacklabs/themis) - Easy to use cryptographic framework for data protection: secure messaging with forward secrecy and secure data storage.
 Has unified APIs across 14 platforms.